Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

-## There are only 4 things you need to start with the platform:
+## You only need 4 things to start with MiSTer:

 ## (1) Board
 The heart and engine of the whole platform is the **Terasic DE10-nano** development board.